NoxOrg/Nox.Lib.V6/README.md

 ***
 Nox is a .NET microservice framework that allows developers to rapidly build, maintain and deploy enterprise-grade, production-ready microservices.

-It removes all the ceremony, repition and technical details associated with building and maintaining applications without constraining developer creativity or control in any way.
+It removes all the ceremony, repetition and technical details associated with building and maintaining applications without constraining developer creativity or control in any way.

 <div align="center">
     <img src="docs/images/nox_overview.png" alt="Overview" width="100%">